rails/rails/guides/source/4_2_release_notes.md

 The new GlobalID library makes it easy to pass Active Record objects to jobs by serializing them in a generic form.
 This means you no longer have to manually pack and unpack your Active Records by passing ids.
-Just give the job the straight Active Record object, and it'll serialize it using GlobalID, and deserialize it at run time.
+Just give the job the Active Record object, and it'll serialize it using GlobalID, and deserialize it at run time.

 ### Adequate Record

-Adequate Record is a set of refactorings that make Active Record `find` and `find_by` methods and some association queries upto 2x faster.
+Adequate Record is a set of refactorings that make Active Record `find` and `find_by` methods and some association queries up to 2x faster.

 It works by caching SQL query patterns while executing the Active Record calls.
 The cache helps skip parts of the computation involved in the transformation of